cgnorthcutt/cgnorthcutt.github.io/README.md

 * Optimize every aspect of your health (social, intellectual, physical, spiritual, religious)
 * Push the boundaries of what is reasonable to achieve the unreasonable.
 * Never stop expanding your viewpoint, welcome every new experience.
-* Don't take yourself too seriously.
-Do take your work very seriously.
+* Work seriously, but don't take yourself too seriously.